-The listener in the LAS model is an acoustic model encoder that takes into consideration the nature of the input feature vector sequence and rate difference between the input and output of the speech recognizer.
+In essence, you are constructing an acoustic model encoder takes into consideration the nature of the input feature vector sequence and rate difference between the input and output of the speech recognizer.

 The input sequence of speech feature vectors exhibit both short-term structural relations, and long-term contextual dependence.
 The listener typically tries to capture these dependencies.
 There is also an approximate factor of 8 difference between the rate of the feature vector sequences in the audio (100 vectors per second) and their spelling (on average 12-15 characters per second).
 So the listener includes components that effectively lower the rate of the latent representations, typically by a factor of 8 to match the ouput.